Iasa-Global/btabok/pages/engagement_model/value_methods.md

 ### What Value Methods Enable

-Each of the five architect roles defined by the BTABoK leverages value methods in distinct ways to influence technology investment and business outcomes:
+Each of the five architect specialization defined by the BTABoK leverages value methods in distinct ways to influence technology investment and business outcomes:

 - **Business Architects** use value methods to connect business models, capabilities, and strategies to quantifiable outcomes.
 They often lead the framing of business cases and ensure technology initiatives align with strategic objectives.